Planning and Rendering: Towards Product Poster Generation with Diffusion Models: Conclusion

 \section{Conclusion}

-We propose a novel product poster generation framework named P\&R, which can generate product posters with well-designed layouts and visually appealing backgrounds.
+In this paper, we propose a novel Product Poster Generation (PPG) task and a corresponding product poster generation framework with diffusion models named P\&R, which can generate product posters with well-designed layouts and visually appealing backgrounds.
 In P\&R, a PlanNet is firstly used to plan the overall layout, which merges the product image and text contents.
 This facilitates the creation of a well-organized layout.
 Then a RenderNet employs a spatial fusion module to incorporate the layouts generated by PlanNet, and encodes the appearance of the product to ensure a harmonious blend between the generated background and the product image.
-To promote research in this field, we construct the PPG30k dataset for end-to-end product poster generation task.
+To promote research in this field, we construct the PPG30k dataset for PPG task.
 Extensive experiments on PPG30k demonstrate that P\&R surpasses state-of-the-art methods in terms of layout prediction and poster quality.
 In the future, we will focus on integrating the visual text generation model into a unified framework.